heyitsbraden/riftSource/README.md

 There is no ETA on release date, and this repository only includes my C++ code for the demo.
 For Unreal Engine 4 builds, go to releases.
 Thanks for your interest in my code project!

-1[A] - Build demo game [90% Complete, Ready to move on to Unreal Engine]
+1[A] - Build demo game [95% Complete, Ready to move on to Unreal Engine]
    1. Add "Attack" as an action [DONE]
-   2. Add "Defend" as an action []
+   2. Add "Defend" as an action [DONE, needs testing]
    3. Add "Heal" as an action [DONE]
    4. Add "Potions" as an action [DONE]
       1. Add "Health Boost" [DONE]